daoneandonly/web-app-from-scratch-18-19/README.md

 - [x] Using `promise` instead of `XMLHttpRequest`
 - [x] Use a different route for a every search entry
 - [x] Using Local storage to limit the amount of API requests needed
+- [ ] Seperating object literals into different files using modules

 ---